Updated: a day ago

 Dear God, I am grateful for my awesome body.
 I know that if I feed my body the right foods and keep it active and clean, it will grow big and strong!
 If I take care of my body to help it grow well, I will be able to enjoy my life very much.
 Thank you for my growing body!

-Use these activities together with your child over the next month to create ongoing conversations on God's special design for boys and girls!
+Use these activities together with your child over the next month to create ongoing conversations on how bodies grow!
 Click on the blue links!

 See how we move!
 A First Book of Health and Well-being by Ritchie Scot